UK Deer Species: The 6 Types Of UK Deer [Explained]

 At Easthampstead Park, we’re fortunate to have Roe Deer in our grounds, and we take great care to preserve their habitat.

-We recognise the importance of supporting the ecology that surrounds our property, which is why we are proud to be involved with the Woodland Trust, a charity that protects and restores woodland across the UK.
+As deer populations in the UK have steadied in recent times, the importance of supporting the ecology that surrounds our property has become paramount.
+This is why we are proud to be involved with the Woodland Trust, a charity that protects and restores woodland across the UK.

 As we learned more about the different deer species in England, we were struck by the unique features and characteristics of each species and we’re grateful to be able to witness these beautiful creatures in their natural habitat and appreciate the important role they play in the local ecosystem.